-- No more winding road!
-I tried not to look down while I was on it because it makes me nervous.
+- No more winding road.
+I tried not to look down while I was on it because it made me nervous.

-- There was a bathroom facility!
+- There was a vault toilet.
 It was a long drive.

-- I packed Xena’s Swamp Cooler and 80 oz of iced cold water for both of us just in case!
+- I packed Xena’s Swamp Cooler and 80 oz of ice cold water for both of us just in case.

 I wanted to do a loop counterclockwise – Mishe Mokwa Trail to Backbone Trail.
-The loop is 6.35 miles.
 If you want a shorter hike, you can just hike up to Sandstone Peak via Backbone Trail and then back.
 That’s little over 3 miles in total.

-Canyon view from Mishe Mokwa Trail was absolutely gorgeous.
+The canyon view from Mishe Mokwa Trail was absolutely gorgeous.
 I was glad I decided on the loop.
-Above the clouds, there was only sun.

 Next small section of the trail was not maintained so I got lost.
 The group of hikers behind me caught up with us.
 They were lost too.
 So, together, we looked for a trail that seemed to be leading to somewhere and eventually, we found our way to Backbone Trail.
 I was glad they found us because I had no signal on my phone.
 On Backbone Trail, we found the clouds again.

 - Elevation gain: 1,173 feet